Last updated on September 14th, 2021

 Estate planning considerations for NRAs

-For estates, US Citizens and tax residents currently receive a tax exemption of over $11.18 million (2018).
-Unfortunately for NRAs, this amount is a mere $60,000.
-However if you as a non-resident are married to a US citizen, you still get an unlimited marital deduction.
+For estates, US Citizens and tax residents currently receive a tax exemption of $11.58 million in 2020 ($11.7 million in 2021).
+Unfortunately, the estate tax exemption for NRAs is a mere $60,000.
+However, if you as a non-resident are married to a US citizen, you still get an unlimited marital deduction.

 Estate tax rates are the same for both US tax residents and for NRA.
 The highest tiered rate is currently 40%.